It sounds like a cocktail you’d enjoy on a tropical holiday, but a sunset clause packs much more punch than a summery beverage!

 The bottom line:

-Go in with your eyes wide open to make sure that you sign a contract that works to your advantage and doesn’t unfairly benefit the developer.
+Make sure you enter any agreement to purchase a property with your eyes wide open to ensure that you sign a contract that works to your advantage and doesn’t unfairly benefit the developer or vendor.

 Hear Michael & a select panel of guest experts discuss property investment, success & money related topics.
 Subscribe now, whether you're on an Apple or Android handset.